tgraupmann/CSharp_DynamicsEntityGenerator/README.md

 # C# Dynamics 365 Entity Generator

-This C# project that queries your Dynamics environment and uses the returned records to autogenerate early binding C# classes that can be easily saved/loaded to/from the CSV UTF8 format.
+This C# project that queries your Dynamics environment and uses the returned records to autogenerate early bound C# classes that can be easily saved/loaded to/from the CSV UTF8 format.

 ![image_1](images/image_1.png)